shawnbanasick/eq_web_configurator/README.md

 <br/>
 </p>

-#### In this case, to open EQ Configurator you will need to reset your security settings to the defaults:
+#### In this case, to open EQ Web Configurator you will need to reset your security settings to the defaults:

 &nbsp;&nbsp;&nbsp;1.
 Open "System Preferences"